Air Conditioner Repair Checklist

 If your AC is on but not cooling, its airflow could be congested.
 Or it could not have enough refrigerant.

 Your system’s airflow can be reduced by a clogged air filter or filthy condenser.

 A dusty filter can lead to a lot of troubles, such as:

 - Causing your system to wear out sooner

-We recommend replacing flat filters every four weeks, and accordion filters every three months.
+We recommend replacing flat filters every four weeks, and pleated filters every three months.

-If you can’t recall when you last replaced yours, shut off your equipment totally and take out the filter.
+If you can’t recall when you last replaced your filter, shut off your equipment totally and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be located in a connected filter box or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you see a lot of dust, you certainly should get a new one.